-Reporting and Assessment Policy
+Assessment and Reporting Policy

-The School's Reporting and Assessment Policy and Procedures are available through the 'Policies' section of CCGS World (Governance).
+The School's Reporting and Assessment Policy is available through the 'Policies' section of CCGS World (Governance).
 It gives further information about the way in information about student progress is reported to parents and protocols around assessment.

-Rewarding academic achievement and endeavour Policy
+Rewarding Academic Achievement and Endeavour Policy